-When you first launch the game, you're prompted to complete Bootcamp.
-It's a training course designed to help you learn game basics in a real battle.
-After completing it, you get a nice reward of two new vehicles, in-game gold, a 100%-trained crew, and more bonuses to bolster your progress as you advance in World of Tanks.
+When you first launch the game, you’re prompted to complete Bootcamp.
+It’s a training course designed to help you learn the game basics in a real battle.
+After completing it, you get a nice reward of credits, in-game gold, and more bonuses to bolster your progress as you advance in World of Tanks.

 Once you finish your Bootcamp training, you’ll be introduced to your Garage.
 Get to know this screen—you’ll be spending a lot of time here.
 This is where you view all your vehicles, research and buy new vehicles, train your crews, chat with other players and, of course, start your first battle.